Sunshine Coast Region

-The Sunshine Coast Region is a local government area located in the Sunshine Coast district of South East Queensland, Australia.
+The Sunshine Coast Region is a local government area located in the Sunshine Coast region of South East Queensland, Australia, from which it takes its name.

 It was created by the amalgamation in 2008 of the City of Caloundra and the Shires of Maroochy and Noosa.
 It contains 4194 km of roads, 211 km of coastline and a population of 351,424 in January 2021.
 The budget for the 2020–2021 financial year totals A$782 million including $243 million for Capital Works.

-On 1 January 2014, the Shire of Noosa was re-established independent of the Sunshine Coast Regional council.
+On 1 January 2014, the Shire of Noosa was re-established independent of the Sunshine Coast Regional Council.